 Representation on Faculty Committees

 Students serve as representatives to faculty committees.
 Student representatives are selected by their classmates to provide student perspectives and communicate the work of each committee to their classmates.
-Student representatives are on Faculty Organization, the Curriculum Committee and the Technology sub-Committee.
+Student representatives are on Faculty Organization and the Curriculum Committee.

 Students also serve as representatives on an ad hoc Grievance Committee.
 As part of this process, students have an opportunity to resolve academic and non-academic conflicts when other means have not resulted in satisfaction.